uif92104/git-essential-training-5988161/gitStatusDemo.md

-This is a mew line, specifically for Linkedin Learning!
+This is a new line, this is a better change!